nhungoc1508/summer23-homework/homework/2--Paths-and-Identifications/HW-2-4--Composition-and-Filling.lagda.md

 diamondAlt {x = x} p q i j = hcomp (diamondFacesAlt p q i j) x -- bottom face = Sq refl refl refl refl
 ```
--- !
-Homework: (assoc & unit, and last one if possible)
 Let's set about proving associativity for path composition.
 To prove
 associativity, we will use the same trick as above and construct a
 cube whose top face is the path-between-paths that we want.